Harish-Chandra pairs in the Verlinde category in positive characteristic: Inverse Functor for Harish-Chandra pairs: construction via duality

 \begin{theorem} Let $(H, W)$ be a Harish-Chandra pair in $\Ver_{p}$.
 Then, the Harish-Chandra pair corresponding to $A(H, W)$ is naturally isomorphic to $(H, W)$, i.e., the constructed functor going from the category of Harish-Chandra pairs in $\Ver_{p}$ to the category of affine group schemes of finite type in $\Ver_{p}$ is right inverse to the functor going in the other direction.

 \end{theorem}

-\begin{proof} It is clear from Proposition \ref{HCPBW} that the underlying ordinary commutative algebra associated to $A(H, W)$ is $A$.
+\begin{proof} Recall the definition of the underlying ordinary commutative algebra: given a commutative algebra $A$ in $\Ver_{p}$, this is the commutative $k$-algebra $A/\langle A_{\not=0}\rangle$.
+It is clear from Proposition \ref{HCPBW} that the underlying ordinary commutative algebra associated to $A(H, W)$ is $H$.
 We need to check that $W$ is the dual to the Lie algebra of $A(H, W)$.
 Let $(J, \g) = (H^{\circ}, W^{*})$ be the corresponding dual Harish-Chandra pair.
 Using Theorem \ref{dHCPtheorem}, we just need to check that $H(J, \g) = A(H, W)^{\circ}.$ This follows in the exact same manner as \cite[Proposition 4.22]{M1}.

 \end{proof}

 In order to prove that the two functors are fully inverse to each other, we need to study the geometry of $G = \Spec(A)$ a little more, for $G$ an affine group scheme of finite type in $\Ver_{p}$.